MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 Directory environment.
 Think of the performance degradation that you could cause, not only to the domain controllers themselves, but also to your network.
 It's doubtful that you'll actually need every property anyway.
-Returning all of the properties for a single user account is perfectly acceptable when you're trying to figure what properties exist.
+Returning all of the properties for a single user account is perfectly acceptable when you're trying to determine what properties exist.

 It's not uncommon to run a command many times when prototyping it.
 If you're going to perform some huge query, query it once and store the results in a variable.
 Then work with the contents of